mattcg/starttls/README.md

 - the certificate authority authorization check failed or was negative
 - the server identity check was negative

 If you only pass a socket object, server identity checking will not be performed automatically.
-In that case you should perform the check manually, to avoid man-in-the-middle attacks.
+In that case you should perform the check manually.

 ```javascript
 starttls(socket, function(err) {